rocketrobin777/fft_lu_ct/README.md

 Step 5: Choose Controller Board and flash the project.
 In my case ESP32 Dev Module.

-Step 6: Open Serial Monitor.
+Step 6: Open Serial Monitor with 115200 Baud/s.
 The harmonics of the test signal "x" from "Signal.h" will be shown.